 - Regional psychotherapist and medical associations

 - Social psychiatric services in your local area

 Another most common option is to use the Internet.
-Search terms like ‘English (or your target language) + therapist + Munich (your city’s name)’ will give you results for psychotherapists in your area who offer counselling in English or your preferred language.
+Search terms like ‘English (or your target language) + therapist + Munich (your city’s name)’ will give you results for English speaking therapists in Germany or your preferred language.

 You can also use an online directory such as

 It’s Complicated and Therapy Route are available in English and are very simple and easy to navigate.

 On Therapie.de, you can search for English speaking therapists in Germany or one who offer sessions in your preferred language, by using the Sprache filter in your search.